nus-cs2103-AY2122S1/ip/docs/README.md

 Aliases: `h`, `help`

-The help message includes all available commands and how to use them
+The help message includes all available commands and how to use them.
+Any subsequent arguments after `help` will be ignored.

 Example of usage: